skundu42/codex-community-hackathon-del-agent-paywall/README.md

 ## What’s Next

-The current hackathon version already demonstrates the core value: agents can pay per call, retry, and unlock results through an MPP-aware gateway.
+This version already demonstrates the core value: agents can pay per call, retry, and unlock results through an MPP-aware gateway.
 Natural next steps are:

 - productionizing seller auth and operational tooling
 - expanding external proxy support and upstream observability